 How to Safely Consume ACV

-First off, it’s important to dilute apple cider vinegar with water in order to avoid the acidic shock it can have on your stomach and esophagus.
+First off, it’s important to dilute apple cider vinegar with water to avoid the acidic shock it can have on your stomach and esophagus.
 Depending on why you are consuming apple cider vinegar — blood sugar, weight loss, heart health, etc. — the amount of ACV versus water will change.
-Healthline has provided a wonderful guide to help you deduce the appropriate dosage amounts in regards to the health benefits you wish to gain.
+Healthline has provided a wonderful guide to help you deduce the appropriate dosage amounts regarding the health benefits you wish to gain.

 It’s also important to note that the acidity levels in ACV can “damage tooth enamel with regular use,” therefore diluting with water, drinking through a straw, and rinsing your mouth after consuming ACV are all important steps.
-On top of that, if you consume large amounts of ACV (let’s say 8 ounces) on a daily basis for years, it can actually cause low blood potassium levels and osteoporosis.
+On top of that, if you consume large amounts of ACV (let’s say 8 ounces) daily for years, it can cause low blood potassium levels and osteoporosis.

 One of the best ways to consume ACV is via recipes, where the acidity is subdued by other nutrient-rich ingredients.